 SLOC UK has a derivative portfolio to hedge material economic risks, such as those relating to GAOs.
 Where business is reinsured with other companies in the WWG, the derivative performance is passed on to the reinsurer.
-As at 31 December 2018, the derivatives in SLOC UK's non-linked business had a total market value of £82 million and a total notional value of £2.0 billion.
+As at 31 December 2019, the derivatives in SLOC UK's non-linked business had a total market value of £122.1 million (2018: £82.4 million) and a total notional value of £1.6 billion (2018: £2.0 billion).

-£88 million of the total market value is for derivatives cleared through a central clearing counterparty ('cleared' derivatives).
-As at 31 December 2018, SLOC UK's non-linked business posted initial margin of £24 million in respect of these cleared derivatives, all of which was high quality government bonds.
+£121.8 million (2018: £87.7 million) of the total market value is for derivatives cleared through a central clearing counterparty ("cleared derivatives").
+As at 31 December 2019, SLOC UK's non-linked business posted initial margin of £25.6 million (2018: £24.1 million) in respect of these cleared derivatives, all of which was gilts.

-For uncleared derivatives, SLOC UK is exposed to losses from the default of the derivative counterparty if the derivative has a positive market value to SLOC UK.
+For uncleared derivatives, SLOC UK is exposed to losses from the default of the derivative counterparty if the derivative is in the money.
 In order to mitigate this risk, SLOC UK exchanges collateral on a daily basis.
-The exchange of collateral is governed by market standard International Swaps and Derivatives Association and Credit Support Annex agreements with each counterparty, which conform to the requirements of the European Market Infrastructure Regulation.
+The exchange of collateral is governed by market standard International Swaps and Derivatives Association and Credit Support Annex ("CSA") agreements with each counterparty.
+SLOC UK also complies with the requirements of the European Market Infrastructure Regulation.
 The market value of derivatives and collateral is monitored regularly by the ALMC.
-As at 31 December 2018, SLOC UK's non-linked business pledged an aggregate collateral balance of £4 million (all of which was cash) in respect of uncleared derivatives with £(5) million total market value.
+As at 31 December 2019, SLOC UK's non-linked business pledged an aggregate collateral balance of £0.7 million, all of which was cash, (2018: £4.1 million) in respect of uncleared derivatives with £0.3 million total market value (2018: £(5.3) million).